Skip to main content

 • Lossless roundtripping.
 SQLGlot reformats on output — drops comments, changes whitespace.
 Datoria preserves every byte.

 • Type safety.
 SQLGlot's AST is Python dictionaries.
-Datoria's is 14,782 typed Java interfaces — immutable records with Optional<T>.
+Datoria's is 5,988 typed Java interfaces, immutable records with Optional<T>.

 vs Apache Calcite

-Apache Calcite is the industry-standard SQL framework (Hive, Druid, Flink).
+Apache Calcite is the standard SQL framework behind Hive, Druid, and Flink.

 Where Calcite is strong: battle-tested at massive scale, full relational algebra with cost-based optimization, extensible adapter framework.

 • Lossless AST.
-Calcite produces a relational algebra tree — doesn't preserve original SQL text, whitespace, or comments.
+Calcite produces a relational algebra tree.
+The original SQL text, whitespace, and comments are gone.

 vs jOOQ